inktrap/studyriffic/README.md

 # Valentin Todo

- - use introductions per experiment
- - include heading for consent
  - explicit types (restrictions, task labels) (conj, disj)

  - kontierungsblatt uberspace
- - write documentation a paper and maybe some more tests
+ - write documentation and a paper and maybe some more tests
     - a paper describing the workflow would be nice and would be cited by zsophia :)
- - use the correct introduction
-    - as to highlighting in the intro: a few things are already highlighted in Exp.
-1's instructions, but maybe we can highlight the following in addition:
-    Exp 1: "indicate on a scale of 1 to 5 how certain you are that the sentence is true in that particular situation" Exp 2: "tell us whether you think it sounds acceptable or not" Exp 3: "tell us whether you think it sounds acceptable or not"
  - clean up uberspace (no mysql db needed, delete unnecessary data …)
  - deploy
     - create cronjob file from settings.json